 What is the process to renew my Notary Public commission?

-To renew your Notary commission, you'll need to have completed at least four hours of Notary continuing education within 12 months of your expiration date.
-Alternatively, you'll need to have completed two hours of Notary continuing education in each of the previous three years of your term.
+To renew your Montana Notary commission, complete at least four hours of Notary continuing education within 12 months of your expiration date.
+Alternatively, you may complete two hours of Notary continuing education in each of the previous three years of your term.

-After meeting the education requirement, the process of renewing your commission is the same as if you’re applying for a new commission.
+After meeting the education requirement, the process of renewing your Montana Notary Public commission is the same as if you’re applying for a new commission.
 You can start the renewal process online 30 days prior to your current commission expiration date.

 What do I need to know about remote online notarization in Montana?